A new lawsuit alleges DHS illegally tracked and intimidated observers

 Homeland Security Secretary Kristi Noem said at a press conference in July that violence against DHS agents "is anything that threatens them and their safety," and went on to say that included "doxing them" and "videotaping them where they're at when they're out on operations."

 DHS has crafted a wide definition of doxing.
-McLaughlin told The American Prospect in September that "videotaping ICE law enforcement and posting photos and videos of them online is doxing our agents."
+The department's then-spokesperson, Tricia McLaughlin, told The American Prospect in September that "videotaping ICE law enforcement and posting photos and videos of them online is doxing our agents."

 A memo issued by Attorney General Pam Bondi in December lists "doxing" law enforcement as domestic terrorism.